Special Edition: What is Franchising?

 In the first type, which is the most basic kind of franchising, a franchisor owns the right to the name or trademark and sells that right to a franchisee.
 We'll refer to this as product/trade name franchising.
 Product distribution franchises sell the franchisor's products and are supplier-dealer relationships.
 Generally, the franchisor licenses the use of its trademark to the franchisee but may not in all cases provide the franchisee with a system for running its business.
 Examples of product distribution franchises are soft drink distributors, automobile dealerships, and gas stations.

 The more complex form of franchising, called business format franchising, involves a broader ongoing relationship between the two parties.
 Business format franchises often provide a full range of services, including site selection, training, product supply, marketing plans, and even assistance in obtaining financing.
 Business format franchises not only sell the franchisor's products or services, with the franchisor's trademark, but operate the business according to a system provided by the franchisor.
 The franchisor provides training, marketing materials, and an operations manual to the franchisee.
 There are many examples of business format franchises.
-Businesses like quick service restaurants, services, lodging, real estate agents, convenience stores, and services, are just a few examples of business format franchising.
+Businesses like quick service restaurants, automotive services, lodging, real estate agents, convenience stores, and tax preparation services, are just a few examples of business format franchising.

 Often, franchise companies will have units that are operated by franchisees as well as units that are operated by corporate employees (ie., company-owned stores).
 More than 75 percent of franchised units are operated by franchisees.
 Franchising is such a great way of doing business because the product or service has been developed and proven utilizing a successful way of doing business, there's an effective marketing and distribution system in place, and the brand or trade name is widely identified, recognized, and easily promoted.
 After all, most of us are creatures of habit and comfort.
 We look for things we recognize.